 - Thoroughly cleaning your infant's gums after each feeding with a water-soaked infant cloth.
 This stimulates the gum tissue and removes food.

 - Determining if the water supply that serves your home is fluoridated.
-If not, discussing supplement options with your dentist or hygienist.
+If not, discussing supplement options with your pediatric dentist or dental hygienist.

-- Asking your hygienist or dentist about sealant applications to protect your child's teeth-chewing surfaces and about bottle tooth decay, which occurs when teeth are frequently exposed to sugared liquids.
+- Asking your dental hygienist or pediatric dentist about sealant applications to protect your child's teeth-chewing surfaces and about bottle tooth decay, which occurs when teeth are frequently exposed to sugared liquids.